Palatinate (region): Bavarian rule

 Following the defeat of Napoleon at the Battle of Leipzig in 1813 and the capture of the Left Bank of the Rhine by the Allies in January 1814, the region was, from 2 February 1814, initially under the provisional authority of the General Government of the Middle Rhine.
-However, from 16 June of the same year, it was placed under the administration of the Imperial-Royal ("k.k.")
-Austrian and Royal Bavarian Joint Land Administration Commission (k. k. östreichischen und k. bairischen gemeinschaftliche Landes-Administrations-Kommission).
+However, from June 16 of the same year, it was placed under the administration of the Imperial-Royal ("k.k.")
+Austrian and Royal Bavarian Joint Land Administration Commission (k.k. österreichischen und k. bairischen gemeinschaftliche Landes-Administrations-Kommission).

-In the main treaty agreed at the Congress of Vienna in 1815, and dated 9 June 1815, Article 51 stated (inter alia) that on the Left Bank of the Rhine the former French départements of the Sarre and Mont-Tonnerre, except where set forth in the same treaty, were to fall "with full sovereignty" and ownership rights within the overlordship of His Majesty the Emperor of Austria (Herrschaft Sr. Maj. des Kaisers von Oesterreich).
+In the main treaty agreed at the Congress of Vienna in 1815, and dated June 9, 1815, Article 51 stated (inter alia) that on the Left Bank of the Rhine the former French départements of the Sarre and Mont-Tonnerre, except where set forth in the same treaty, were to fall "with full sovereignty" and ownership rights within the overlordship of His Majesty the Emperor of Austria (Herrschaft Sr. Maj. des Kaisers von Oesterreich).
 Initially, however, joint Austro-Bavarian administration was retained.

 On 14 April 1816, a treaty was signed between Austria and Bavaria in which the various territorial changes were agreed on.
 According to Article 2 of the treaty, Emperor Francis I of Austria ceded various regions to King Maximilian I of Bavaria.
 These included, in addition to various regions east of the Rhine, the following regions west of the Rhine:

 In the Département of Mont-Tonnerre (Donnersberg):